Mata Hari: Museum exhibition

 The Frisian museum (Dutch: Fries Museum) in Leeuwarden, Netherlands, contains a "Mata Hari Room".
 Included in the exhibit are two of her personal scrapbooks and an oriental rug embroidered with the footsteps of her fan dance.
 Located in Mata Hari's native town, the museum is well known for researching the life and career of Leeuwarden's world-famous citizen.
 The largest-ever Mata Hari exhibition was opened in the Museum of Friesland on 14 October 2017, one hundred years after her death.

 Mata Hari's birthplace is located in the building at Kelders 33.
 The building suffered smoke and water damage during a fire in 2013 but was later restored.
 Architect Silvester Adema studied old drawings of the storefront to reconstruct it as it appeared when Adam Zelle, the father of Mata Hari, had a hat shop there.
 In 2016, an information centre (belevingscentrum) was created in the building displaying mementos of Mata Hari.

 In popular culture

 The idea of an exotic dancer working as a lethal double agent using her powers of seduction to extract military secrets from her many lovers made Mata Hari an enduring archetype of the femme fatale.

-Her life inspired several films, including: